SpencerLong0624/Split/README.md

 ## Enable Light mode on your device when testing our app

+## Currently, our codebase is not scaled for larger bills containing a lot of items.
+When dealing with bills that contain a larger amount of items, sufficient breaks between each user interaction should be allowed in order for the operation to be fully completed on the backend side.
+The following three operations are slow in a bill with a lot of items: editing an item from a bill, deleting an item from a bill, and assiging an item to a user in a bill.
+A concrete use flow of this example is: After deleting an item from a large bill, some time is needed for backend operations to fully complete before trying to delete another item.

 ### You can use existing accounts in the database to play around with features
 * uzair@gmail.com
 Password: 123456